aaj07/weatherstation-server/README.md

 [![Build Status](https://travis-ci.com/aaj07/weatherstation-server.svg?branch=master)](https://travis-ci.com/aaj07/weatherstation-server)

 This project provides a server for a weatherstation.
-It listens to predefined UDP messages in its current network, stores the retrieved data based on the content and visualizes it.
+It subscribes to various MQTT topics, stores the retrieved data based on the content and visualizes it.

 See also [Weatherstation Client](https://github.com/aaj07/weatherstation-client).